dlab-berkeley/python-berkeley/py4science/_drafts/py4data-welcome.md

 author: Bob Bell
 ---

-Some folks have already found out about the new Py4Data Working group, meeting Fridays at the D-Lab.
+Some folks have already found out about the new py4data working group, meeting Fridays at the D-Lab from noon-2pm.
 And there's apparently some confusion.
-So, just to be
+So, just to be clear:
-clear:

 ## All members of the Py4Science community are welcome!